Hill Street Tai Hwa Pork Noodles – 1 Michelin Star Bak Chor Mee In Singapore. Used To Taste Better?

 The entire combination was full of ‘oomph’, firm bite of the noodles, the sauce robust with a mixture of tastes all in one bite.
 The pork and liver happened to be tender, cooked just right.

-Most people are still in a state of surprise.
-Happy that their favourite local hawker stall is recognised by a prestigious food award, yet wishing that the queues in future won’t be that long.
+Most Singaporeans are happy that their favourite local hawker stall is recognised by a prestigious food award, yet wishing that the queues aren’t that long.

 Hill Street Tai Hwa Pork Noodles 大华猪肉粿条面